akil3s79/hellFuzzer/README.md

 -----------------------------------------------------------

-New: JSON Export - Pwndoc-compatible format for professional reporting
+## JSON Export - Pwndoc-compatible format for professional reporting

 ## Wordlists
 hellFuzzer works with any standard wordlist format.
 Some recommended wordlists: